CSCI-5980-Spring-2026/Assignments/Assignment-2/README.md

 **Due: Thursday, March 19, 11:59pm CT**

 At the end of our last live programming class, we had almost completed the code for the `BlinnPhongMaterial`.
-First, please watch the video that explains the finished code you will be extending in this assignment.
-(LINK WILL BE ADDED SOON.)
+First, please watch the [video](https://mediaspace.umn.edu/media/t/1_u7ee44mz) that explains the finished code you will be extending in this assignment.

 In this assignment, you will be additional functionality to the game engine, including interactive camera control, a wireframe rendering mode for the two existing materials, additional geometric primitives, and new shaders/materials.